nasa-gibs/worldview/doc/manual_setup.md

 "LoadModule deflate_module modules/mod_deflate.so"
 ```

 Turn on xampp, and Worldview should be ready at "localhost/web"!
-If you encounter any code 500 errors, check the error log at <xampp root>\apache\logs
+If you encounter any code 500 errors, check the error log at &lt;xampp root&gt;\apache\logs